Developing novel serotonergic therapeutics

 Characteristics

-Chronic inflammatory skin disease characterized by itchy skin lesions and rashes
+Chronic inflammatory skin disease; itchy skin lesions and rashes; scratching leads to 2° lesions and worsening pruritus

 Patient Impact